siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Query

-Each Siddhi query can consume one or more streams with zero or one table, process the events in streaming fashion and generate a output event to a stream or modifies a table.
+Each Siddhi query can consume one/more streams and zero/one table, process the events in streaming manner and generate a output event to a stream or performs CRUD operation to a table.

 **Purpose**

-Query enables you to perform Complex Event Processing and Stream Processing operations by processing incoming events one by one in order.
+Query enables you to perform Complex Event Processing and Stream Processing operations by processing incoming events one by one in the arrival order.

 **Syntax**

-Query contain an input section and an output section.
-Some also contain a projection section.
+All queries contain an input and output section, some also contain a projection section.
 A simple query with all three sections is as follows.

 ```sql
 from <input stream>